 - The key challenges of the intersection of AI and API governance

-- Best practices for applying API
+- Best practices for applying AI

 Why AI governance matters for API professionals

-Key challenges of AI and API governance
+Key challenges of AI governance in API ecosystems

 Let’s dive deeper into the challenges we’ve mentioned above.

-- Data quality and bias: Poor or unrepresentative data fueling AI models served by APIs can produce skewed, unfair and unreliable AI outputs.
+- Data quality and bias: Poor or unrepresentative data fueling AI models served by APIs can produce skewed, unfair and unreliable outputs.

 - Model versioning and lifecycle: Misaligned updates can break API consumers, with updates conflicting with standard API versioning practices and creating confusion and potential rollback issues.